matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/hello-world.md

 yarn hardhat compile
 ```

-4. Create the following deployment script in `deploy/deploy.ts`, replacing the private key placeholder with your own:
+4. Create the following deployment script in `deploy/deploy.ts`, replacing `<WALLET-PRIVATE-KEY>` with your own:

 ```typescript
 import { Wallet, utils } from "zksync-web3";